benmirkhah/aws-ssl-enabled-cdn/README.md

 S3 Bucket redirecting
 ---------------------
-Usecase: redirect all incoming requests for any path to a single page
+Redirect incoming requests for any path to a single page

 <RoutingRules>
   <RoutingRule>